SwissDataScienceCenter/renku-jena/README.md

 * `persistence.size` - size of the persistence volume; defaulted to 1Gi;
 * `additionalEnvironmentVariables.JVM_ARGS` - flags to be passed to the JVM in the server startup command; it's common to pass some memory related settings to JVM, e.g. `-Xmx2048m -Xms2048m`.
 * `requests.memory` - amount of memory requested for the container; should be higher than 'Xmx' if set on `additionalEnvironmentVariables.JVM_ARGS`;
+* `compacting.ADMIN_USER` - username of an admin user who has access to Fuseki Admin API, e.g. `admin` if the default `shiro.ini` is used.
+* `compacting.COMPACTING_SCHEDULE` - an expression defining schedule of compacting execution, e.g. `Mon *-*-* 00:00:00` meaning every Monday at 00:00:00.
+More details can be found at https://github.com/eikek/calev.

 By default, the chart creates a Persistent Volume and mounts it at `$FUSEKI_BASE`.
 This folder is used by Fuseki for storing both the configuration and the data.
 It's crucial for `$FUSEKI_BASE` to be on a persistent volume, otherwise the configuration and the data will be lost on server shutdown.
 As mentioned above, it's recommended not to modify the mounting point but simply mount a volume to `/fuseki`.